HEALTHY CONFLICT

 PerformX

 Hi, I’m Dean Leak, an expert in high-performance culture, and human potential.
-I’m an international keynote speaker, coach, and performance strategist who’s worked with Gold Medal Olympic teams, the Commanding Officers of the British Army, and I’ve partnered with some of the world’s most respected organisations - including the L’Oréal, WeWork, IBM, LinkedIn, Baker McKenzie, Specsavers, mars Group, PwC and more.
+I’m an international keynote speaker, coach, and performance strategist who’s worked with Gold Medal Olympic teams, the Commanding Officers of the British Army, and I’ve partnered with some of the world’s most respected organisations - including the L’Oréal, WeWork, IBM, LinkedIn, Baker McKenzie, Specsavers, Mars Group, PwC and more.
 I work with leadership teams & organisations to build sustainable performance cultures.

 HOW I CAN HELP